The Trust Machine — Part3: Quadruple entry accounting

 Quadruple entry accounting

-We know from our previous discussions in the 2nd part of this series of blog posts, that the only way to establish a total order is to either make the network synchronous (by artificially slowing it down) or by limiting the amount of validators to a small group.
+We know from our previous discussions in the 2nd part of this series of blog posts, that the only way to establish a total order without orphanage and therefore wasted throughput is to either make the network synchronous (by artificially slowing it down) or by limiting the amount of validators to a small group.

 Considering that virtually all trade-offs in contemporary DLTs boil down to this very fundamental problem, we want to try to approach the double spend problem in a completely different way.